JanisGeise/buffet_oat15/README.md

 # Transonic shock buffet of an OAT15 airfoil in OpenFOAM
 Setup for execution and analysis of simulations of transonic shock buffet for an OAT 15 airfoil

+- for DDES OpenFOAMv2412 is required

 ## TODO

-- implement numerical tripping somehow
 - extend post-processing scripts for analysis of cp-distributions, tau_w, yPlus and shock position
 - refactoring and documentation
 - avoid writing fields for total(p)coefficient and wallShearStress since they are already written out as surface data